igorlfs/nvim-dap-view/docs/src/routes/configuration/+page.md

         show = true,
-        -- You can add a "console" section to merge the terminal with the other views sections = { "watches", "scopes", "exceptions", "breakpoints", "threads", "repl" }, -- Must be one of the sections declared above (except for "console") default_section = "watches",
+        -- You can add a "console" section to merge the terminal with the other views sections = { "watches", "scopes", "exceptions", "breakpoints", "threads", "repl" }, -- Must be one of the sections declared above default_section = "watches",
         -- Configure each section individually
         base_sections = {